-The baseline acoustic climate at receptors to the southwest of the proposed scheme, which are residential properties forming the north-eastern edge of Thrapston, is dominated by road traffic noise from the A605 with occasional noise from the commercial and industrial units to the south of the proposed scheme also audible.

-and east of the proposed scheme, which are in the villages of Titchmarsh and Polopit, consists of distant road traffic noise from the A605, with occasional vehicle movements on roads through the villages.
-The level of road traffic noise from the A605 is lower due to the greater distance from the road, and noise from other sources.
+The baseline acoustic climate at receptors to the southwest of the proposed scheme, which are residential properties forming the north-eastern edge of Thrapston, is dominated by road traffic noise from the A605 with occasional noise from the commercial and industrial units runs into the development site ditch and connects into the The baseline acoustic climate at receptors to the north and east of the proposed scheme, which are in the on minimising light pollution (2021) which states: 'where villages of Titchmarsh and Polopit, consists of distant road traffic noise from the A605, with occasional vehicle movements on roads through the villages.
+The level of applicable to the most rigorous zone shall apply'. road traffic noise from the A605 is lower due to the greater flooding for the majority of the site.
+From inspection of the distance from the road, and noise from other sources.